ahmeterdem1/MLgebra/README.md

 writing the code in C++ or something is a lot faster compared to Python, but Python is also not too slow.

+## Notes

+A successor of this project has been created and currently being developed.
+The [MLgebra](https://github.com/ahmeterdem1/ml) library provides easy access to the algorithms used here with a cleaner control.

+A model with the same structure as studied in this project has been trained to
+%84.53 accuracy with the MLgebra library and the weight file can be found here in the dedicated directory.
+Codes here aren't updated according to the library, and left as they were before it.

 ## Toolkit

 The only requirement for this project is [vectorgebra](https://pypi.org/project/vectorgebra/).